 Purpose of ERI

 The Core Program builds on the work of Clinton E. Day, entrepreneurship professor and author, through group lectures, workshops, and book talks to affinity groups.
-Our primary emphasis is training the “lean”, evidenced-based state-of-the-art method.
-Because of its validation nature, anyone with desire can learn entrepreneurship and start their own business.
+Our primary emphasis is on training the “lean”, evidence-based state-of-the-art method.
+Because of its validation nature, anyone with the desire can learn entrepreneurship and start their own business.
 Each ERI teacher is credentialed in the methodology.

 Silicon Valley startups have designed a better and more successful way to start a new business.
 Because evidenced-based entrepreneurship uses validated planning, it doubles the chances for success and reduces risk.
-ERI embraces this method of planning sometimes called lean or smart startup, and its staff have been formally trained to teach others the method.
+ERI embraces this method of planning sometimes called a lean or smart startup, and its staff has been formally trained to teach others the method.